History Of The Dakota People In Minnesota

 possession of their homelands.
 And they often used westward moving, displaced Eastern tribes to

-force the long established tribes to their west from their homelands.
+force the long-established tribes from their sacred ancestral homelands.

 The French invasion of the East coast caused the French/Iroquois war...which,